Ivanhoe Newswire—May 25, 2011

 Researchers designed experiments stimulating macrophages with lipopolysaccharide (LPS), a prototypical inflammatory factor that stimulates receptors important in inflammation.
 In test tube studies, the researchers treated human monocytes and macrophages, cells that have a key role in inflammatory diseases, with TNF and then challenged these cells with LPS.

-Read the full story at redorbit.com.
+This story originally appeared at redorbit.com.